patndy/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 10. Breath to the power of love
 11. Convert a number from base 2 to base 10
 12. Combinations of two letters, except oo
+13. Print a number with 2 decimal places